TeamINTERACT/health_survey_descriptives/wave1 /Saskatoon/INTERACT_sk_W1_HS.md

 The Saskatoon study evaluates the impacts of a Bus Rapid Transit system (BRT) along three major roadways.
 Participants who rode the bus at least once in a typical month were eligible to participate.
 Exclusion criteria across all sites were being younger than 18 years old, not being able to read or write English (or English or French in Montreal) well enough to answer an online survey and any intention to move out of the region in the next two year.
 Specific recruitment efforts were made to recruit participants who lived within a postal code that was within 800 m of the proposed BRT lines, but anyone in the city could participate.

-Recruitment ran from September 19th to December 27th, 2018 (100 days), using social media, partner networks, in-person recruitment at bus shelters, and media appearences.
+Recruitment ran from September 19th to December 27th, 2018 (100 days), using social media, partner networks, in-person recruitment at bus shelters, and media appearances.
 Participants received a $10 gift certificate upon completion of the Health Questionnaire.

 In Saskatoon, 316 participants completed the Health Questionnaire.

 ## Section 1: Transportation